ronpay/TAME/README.md

 # 🚀 TAME

-TAME is the first training-free and state-aware personalized MLLM assistant powered by double memories.
+TAME is a training-free and state-aware personalized MLLM assistant powered by double memories.

 ## Run TAME